Skip to site content

 After-hours and weekend needs can often be handled by the After-Hours Nurse Advice Line.
 Other resources include the emergency rooms at Uintah Basin Medical Center in Roosevelt, Ashley Valley Medical Center in Vernal, and at the Urgent Care Centers in Roosevelt and Vernal.

 If you are fascinated by the contours of the land and the life of the people, then come and experience the special camaraderie that exists here.
-As part of a vital health team, you will apply your skills at many different levels.
+As part of a vital health care team, you will apply your skills at many different levels.

-The Ute Indians
+The Ute Indian Culture

 A division of the Shoshoni and related to the Paiutes, the Ute Indians once roamed the territories of Colorado, Utah and New Mexico.
 The state of Utah derives its name from their proud heritage.